 IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

-The IEEE owns the copyright of draft and approved IEEE standards (see 7.2 of the IEEE-SA Standards Board Bylaws).
+The IEEE owns the copyright of draft IEEE standards, approved IEEE standards, draft Industry Connections Work Products, and Work Products released or published by an Industry Connections activity (see 7.2 of the IEEE-SA Standards Board Bylaws).

-Contributions made by participants in an IEEE-SA standards development meeting, whether the contributions are Published or not, are subject to the IEEE-SA Copyright Policy set forth in Clause 7 of the IEEE-SA Standards Board Bylaws.
+Contributions made by participants in an IEEE-SA standards development or Industry Connections activity meeting, whether the contributions are Published or not, are subject to the IEEE-SA Copyright Policy set forth in Clause 7 of the IEEE-SA Standards Board Bylaws.

 6.1.2 Contributions from previously Published sources

-Participants in an IEEE Standards group who submit contributions containing excerpted content from previously Published sources shall notify the Chair of the need for permission, and should assist the Chair in obtaining that permission.
-Working Group Chairs are responsible for requesting and obtaining permission from external entities and for forwarding the completed response forms to the IEEE.
+Participants in an IEEE Standards group or Industry Connections activity who submit contributions containing excerpted content from previously Published sources shall notify the Chair of the need for permission, and should assist the Chair in obtaining that permission.
+Working Group and Industry Connections activity Chairs are responsible for requesting and obtaining permission from external entities and for forwarding the completed response forms to the IEEE.